 This castle is based on the real-life Akershus Castle and Fortress in Oslo, Norway, which was built in the year 1299.
 The original castle originally served the traditional purpose of being a royal residence, but was later expanded into a fortress in the late 1500s.

 The Epcot version was originally going to be one of two castles in a previously planned Scandinavian pavilion, with the other being Egeskov Castle from Denmark.
-Akershus stood alone when the pavilion was developed for Norway alone.
+Akershus Castle was the only castle standing when the pavilion was developed for Norway alone.
 Guests at Epcot can visit with many of the Disney princesses in the Akershus Royal Banquet Hall (we’ve experienced this dining event at both dinner and brunch, and we much preferred the brunch version).
+Fun fact: Akershus Castle served as inspiration for Elsa and Anna’s castle in Arendelle in the film Frozen.